Professor | Author | Researcher | Designer

 Published by Routledge

 Environment-Behavior Studies for Healthcare Design explains how environment-behavior (EB) studies can contribute to healthcare design research.
-Drawing on the EB theories and the latest research in environment-behavior studies, I present how the healthcare environment can positively impact patients' and caregivers' well-being and healthcare organization's efficiency by modifying environmental attributes, such as space configuration, color, and lighting, signage, acoustics, and artwork.
-In this book I also explain how research evidence and evidence-based design can be integrated into healthcare design more cohesively in a redefined design process.
-This book attempts to provide a solid conceptual structure that informs a clear map for understanding the EB theories and their applications in healthcare design.
+Drawing on EB theories and the latest research in environment-behavior studies, I present how the healthcare environment can positively impact patients' and caregivers' well-being and healthcare organizations' efficiency by modifying environmental attributes, such as space configuration, color, lighting, signage, acoustics, and artwork.
+In this book, I also explain how research evidence and evidence-based design (EBD) can be integrated into healthcare design more cohesively in a redefined cyclical design process model.
+This book attempts to provide a solid conceptual structure that informs a clear map for understanding EB theories and their applications in healthcare design, as well as their contributions to advancing evidence-based design.
 Building upon current environment-behavior theories, more research evidence can be generated for healthcare design through EB studies.
-The ultimate goal is to use research evidence to inform design decisions to create healthcare environments that can help achieve the best outcomes for all users.
+The ultimate goal is to use research evidence to inform design decisions to create healthcare environments that help achieve the best outcomes for all users.

 Dr. Ding Receives Featured Faculty Award